pubmania/pubmania.github.io/docs/posts/2024-12-10-bluesky-for-comments-on-mkdocs-blog.md

-      4. If no such URL is found, display the message: `No Bluesky Comments thread found for this post.` end note end
+      4. If no such URL is found, display the message: `No Bluesky Comments thread found for this post.` end note
+    :Paste the copied Blogpost URL in this post;
+    :Publish the post;
+    }
+    :Comment Section is activated;
+    end
     @enduml
     ```